lliendo/Radar/docs/client-configuration.rst

     enforce ownership: False
     reconnect: False

-* connect : This option tells Radar client where the Radar server's address.
+* connect : This option tells the Radar client where the Radar server's address.
   By default it tries to connect to localhost port 3333.

 * run as : On UNIX platforms this option tells Radar the effective user